rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 >**Notes:**
 >
->- Windows are new and improved for Rancher v2.3!
+>- Windows support is new and improved for Rancher v2.3!
 >- Still using v2.1.x or v2.2.x?
 As of v2.1.10 and v2.2.3, the previous Windows feature has been removed.
 See the windows documentation for [previous versions]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/).

 _Available as of v2.3.0-alpha1_